 Make a list of the things that you absolutely need—as well as the nice-to-have things that you want—so you can make sure a space fits the bill.

-If you’re planning on ever hosting a meeting or conducting an important phone call in your co-working space, you’ll want to be in-the-know about the privacy offered there.
+If you’re planning on ever hosting a meeting or conducting an important phone call in your co-working space, you’ll want to know about the privacy offered there.

-Co-working spaces have been steadily gaining popularity, and it’s easy to see why—there are numerous benefits that come along with working in one of these shared spaces.
+Co-working spaces have been steadily gaining popularity, and it’s easy to see why.
 But, just because they’re trendy, doesn’t necessarily mean they’re the best fit for everyone.
 Do your homework to find the best solution for you.